-IV) Can I go to Chadar Trek without having any trekking experience?
+Q4) Can I go to Chaddar Trek without having any trekking experience?

 At Trodly we believe in genuine pricing which means you can be sure you are not being charged exorbitantly.
 We have clear 2 options available for you to book one is all inclusive package which includes all permits and airport pick-up/drops while the other is without these add-ons.
 So in both the cases there are no hidden charges for you.

 Apart from pricing Trodly’s Ground partner has over 5 years of operating Chadar trek which means the whole crew consists of Ladakkis and Zanskaris with over 5 years of Chadar Trek experience.
 An advantage of doing so is that you may be working directly with experienced local village guides who are capable and know the region like the back of their hand.
 This may prove advantageous as it benefits the local people and is a step towards sustainable tourism.